lucas-im/license-manager-react/Readme.md

 //On windows, you should type 'py' instead of 'python3'
 ```

-And then move to ./web folder and run following commands to run front-end server.
+And then go to ./web folder and run following commands to run front-end server.

 ```
 npm i //this may take some time. npm run start
 ```

-If you've done starting servers without seeing any red messages, then your browser should have created a new tab with the app you just started.<br>
+If you're done starting servers without seeing any red messages, then your browser should have created a new tab with the app you just started.<br>
 otherwise, type following on your browser.

 ```